…and 5 ways to make it even more efficient

 Expanding on this derivative point, we all know what needs to be done – adaptive email design.
 According to statistics, 73% of companies are taking active steps to ensure perfect mobile experience, and it’s happening for a reason: more than a half of all emails are first opened on a mobile device.
 Leaving out the general public, 60% of physicians are reading email primarily on their smartphones.
 The mobile email experience is usually supported by equally mobile-friendly landing pages – those take no time to load and are developed specifically for some events.

 So use this variability as an opportunity to move away from the tendency to put all HCP-directed messages into one basket.
 Patterns in how physicians read their emails vary greatly, especially across specialties.
-Oncologists are a pharma marketers’ favourite, as they open pharma emails way more frequently than, say, urologists and PCPs.
+Oncologists are a pharma marketers’ favorite, as they open pharma emails way more frequently than, say, urologists and PCPs.
 PCPs on the other hand, will fail you in demonstrating high levels of digital engagement, although they tend to receive far more emails than most other specialties.
 Such shooting-in-the-dark volumes of messaging don’t correspond with the doctor’s accessibility and readiness to engage with content.

 The task for pharma marketers is to figure out how to reach the specialty physicians at the lower end of the engagement spectrum with more targeted emails.
 Pay attention to different credentials, specialties, and practice locations, since they often reveal different digital media usage patterns and behaviors.
 Such attention is of benefit to both sides of the communication, since when HCP email preferences are taken into account, marketers’ email campaigns experience higher response rates.